telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 > **Important**
 > * It is not recommended to use virtual scrolling together with grouping, hierarchy or editing.
 Virtual scrolling relies on calculating average row height, based on already loaded data, so having a large variance of row heights, or an unknown number of non-databound rows, such as group headers, may cause unexpected behavior.
 > * A scrollable Grid with a set height needs to be visible when initialized.
 In this way the Grid can adjust the height of its scrollable data area in accordance with the total height of the widget.
 In certain scenarios the Grid may be invisible when initialized - for example, when placed inside an initially inactive TabStrip tab, or in another widget.
 In such cases there are generally two options: initialize the Grid while its element is still visible, or initialize the Grid in a suitable event of the parent widget, e.g. in the TabStrip `activate` event.
 > * Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records.
 The exact number of records depends on the browser.
-Note that if you use a row count that is larger than, can produce unexpected widget behavior, or Javascript errors.
+Note that if you use a row count that is larger than, can produce unexpected widget behavior, or JavaScript errors.
 In such cases, revert to standard paging.
 > * Keyboard navigation does not work with virtual scrolling.

 #### Remove Vertical Scrollbar